Binangonan: Post-war accomplishments

-Conversion to cityhood

-As early as January 18, 2016, the town's Sangguniang Bayan approved Resolution No. 78, Series of 2016 requesting the Senate of the Philippines thru its president Franklin Drilon and the House of Representatives thru its speaker Feliciano Belmonte Jr. to co-sponsor a bill for Binangonan's conversion into a city and creation of a lone legislative district.

 Geography

 Binangonan is bounded to the north-northwest by Angono, the north-northeast by Teresa and Morong, and to the east by Cardona.
 It is divided between two regions, the mainland and the insular areas.
 The mainland is on the western side of the Morong Peninsula, and is characterized by small steep hills surrounded by lowlands.
 It is cut off by an escarpment to the east, which forms the boundary with Cardona.
 Short streams predominantly drain westward into Laguna de Bay.

 Talim Island contains a narrow coastal plain that readily ascends into its mountainous interior, with Mount Tagapo (438 m) as its highest peak.
 It is separated from the mainland by the 240-m Diablo pass.

+Binangonan is 17 km from Antipolo and 34 km from Manila.

+With the continuous expansion of Metro Manila, Binangonan is now part of Manila's built-up area which reaches Cardona in its easternmost part.